 Given the fact that both Arthur and Albus seem to be staunch upholders of the concept of meritocracy, neither of them would be likely to trade upon any such connection, if any such existed, and the kids may not even know about it.
 I postulated that the connection was at least four generations back from Arthur.

 But you notice that, now that their family is all but grown, Molly and Arthur were two of the very first people that Albus turned to when it is known that Voldemort was back.
-This despite the fact that they were not members of the Order during the previous conflict, and are otherwise untried.
-(In retrospect, this bit of deliberate recruitment is most likely to be due to the Weasley’s connection, not to Albus Dumbledore, but to Harry Potter.)
+This despite the fact that we were told outright in OotP that they were not members of the Order during the previous conflict, and are otherwise untried.
+(In retrospect, this bit of deliberate recruitment to the Order is most likely to be due to the Weasley’s connection, not to Albus Dumbledore, but to Harry Potter.)

 In addition, the degree, even if not the type of eccentricity displayed by both Albus and Arthur, as well as physical descriptions of the younger Dumbledore when compared to that of various young Weasleys, was just too suggestive of a family connection for me to ignore.
 And if this was the case, from Voldemort’s point of view, what would you expect to be his answer to any bloodline which has produced the likes of an Albus Dumbledore?

 I would have said that either 1.
 Arthur’s great-great grandfather was Aberforth Dumbledore (unlikely, and now completely eliminated as a viable hypothesis.
 We’ve met Aberforth Dumbledore, even if he didn’t introduce himself, and Rowling has since moved Albus’s birthdate forward a good 40 years).
 Or, perhaps, 2.
-The Dumbledore brothers’ mother was a Weasley.
+The Dumbledore brothers’ mother was a Weasley — which we now know she wasn’t.
+In fact she was a Black.
 Or even, 3.
 There was a Dumbledore sister who married into the Weasley clan.
-In any event, the connection, if any, is some generations back, and Arthur doesn’t refer to the matter.
+In any event, I thought the connection, if any, is some generations back, and Arthur doesn’t refer to the matter.
 After all, just about all pureblood wizards are related to each other anyway.